Calcium Flakes in Pool or Spa? Causes, Clearing, and Prevention

 Since white flakes start forming in your chlorine generator, you can prevent white calcium flakes in a saltwater pool by physically inspecting and cleaning your chlorine generator's salt cell plates regularly using muriatic acid

-This post covers when to clean your salt cell, how to clean your salt cell, and how to clear white flakes in your pool, whether salt or nonsalt pool.
+This post covers when to clean your salt cell, how to clean your salt cell, and how to clear white flakes in your pool or spa, whether salt or nonsalt pool.

 When to Clean Your Chlorine Generator's Salt Cell

-Top brand Chlorine Generators like Hayward Aquarite Saltwater Chlorine Generator come with a reminder to inspect and clean your salt cell (Turbo Cell) every 500 hours.
+Top-brand Chlorine Generators like Chlorworks and Hayward come with a reminder to inspect and clean your salt cell (Turbo Cell) every 500 hours.

 If yours doesn't have a reminder, you don't need to wait until you start seeing white calcium flakes in your pool; there are early signs that you can check on frequently, and clean your salt cells early enough to avoid seeing white flakes in your pool again:-